ccao-data/data-architecture/.gitlab/issue_templates/data-onboarding.md

 # Data Onboarding

-After filling out this issue template: onboard the data, close the issue, and add the neccasry information to the department's [data catalog](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Data/data_catalog.xlsx).
+After filling out this issue template: onboard the data, close the issue, and add the necessary information to the department's [data catalog](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Data/data_catalog.xlsx).

 ### Description

 (What is this data for?
-Briefly describe the intended puprpose of this data and why it's being added to the department's data architecture.)
+Briefly describe the intended purpose of this data and why it's being added to the department's data architecture.)

 ### Origin